yito88/scarab/README.md

 ## Usage

-- You need to create a keyspace and a table for Scalar DB before use
+- You need to create a namespace and a table for Scalar DB before use
   - You can create them easily with [Schema Tools](https://github.com/scalar-labs/scalardb/tree/master/tools/schema)

 ### Storage (non transactional operation)